Do you want to sharpen your BPM skills and learn something new? This post is for you!

 Taught by: Aurélie Delemarle, Thomas Frost, Salvatore Cali, Elsa Blume

 This is an e-learning platform offered by German Hasso Plattner Institute.
 It offers a mix of MOOC and on demand courses (i.e. archives of past editions).
-All courses are available for free.
+Many courses are available for free (but you can also find some paid courses like e.g. HPI Academy: Strategic Design Thinking For Every Day – Winter 2021).
 Mobile application is available.

 3a) “BPMN Meets DMN: Business Process and Decision Modeling” (https://open.hpi.de/courses/bpm2016)